 Photo Ulf Sirborn

-New Torsten Söderberg Academy Professorship in Medicine to delve into the processes that activate the genome
+New Torsten Söderberg Academy Professorship in Medicine to Explore the Processes That Activate the Genome

-Professor Rickard Sandberg at Karolinska Institutet has been appointed holder of a Torsten Söderberg Academy Chair in Medicine at the Royal Swedish Academy of Sciences.
-Academy of Sciences.
-The methods he has developed make it possible to penetrate deep into the human genome and study genes in individual cells.
-This knowledge can help us understand disease states and refine medicines.
-The Academy Professorship runs for five years and is made possible by a donation of SEK 10 million from the Torsten Söderberg Foundation.
+Professor Rickard Sandberg of the Karolinska Institute has been appointed to the Torsten Söderberg Academy Professorship in Medicine at the Royal Swedish Academy of Sciences.
+The methods he has developed make it possible to delve deep into the human genome and study genes in individual cells.
+This knowledge can help us understand disease states and refine medications.
+The Academy Professorship is for a term of five years and is made possible by a donation of 10 million kronor from the Torsten Söderberg Foundation.

 Rickard Sandberg is a professor of molecular genetics at Karolinska Institutet, where he leads a research group focusing on the processes that regulate the human genome.
 This is done at a level of detail that was not possible just a few years ago.